asharahmed/asharahmed/README.md

 </p>

  &middot; 🔭 I’m a developer and CS student at <a href="https://dal.ca">Dalhousie University</a>, currently interested in cloud-native development, systems design, and a11y practices.
-- 💬 Ask me about inclusive delivery, accessible standards or Halifax coffee shops!
+ &middot; 💬 Ask me about inclusive delivery, accessible standards or Halifax coffee shops!
 - 🤔 I’m looking for mentorship on modern cloud-native development and frameworks!
 - 📫 How to reach me: [email me!](mailto:ashar@dal.ca)
 - 😄 Pronouns: he/him, il/lui